-This entry is a lightly edited version of a presentation given by Mark Johnson, historian for the Illinois Historic Preservation Agency, to the 2014 volunteer dinner hosted by the Lincoln Monument Association, a non-profit support group for the Lincoln Tomb.
+This entry is a lightly edited version of a presentation given by Mark Johnson, historian for the Illinois Historic Preservation Agency, to the 2014 volunteer dinner hosted by the now-defunct Lincoln Monument Association, a non-profit support group for the Lincoln Tomb.

 Many visitors to the Lincoln Tomb State Historic Site are curious, but clueless, about the meaning of the statuary that surrounds the base of the structure’s obelisk.
 That should not be surprising.
 The tomb is a period piece, an artifact of a specific time in the past, the creation of people living almost 150 years ago who shared important experiences and a visual sense alien to most of today’s visitors.

 The monument’s statuary and other sculpted features commemorate the two great accomplishments of the administration of President Abraham Lincoln: the end of human slavery in the United States and the preservation of an unbroken Union.
 They do so by celebrating the commander-in-chief and the service of the men who fought under his command.

 The statuary ensemble and chain of Union

 The four military statue groups are vivid portrayals of action.
 The tomb’s first custodian, John Carroll Power, wrote that they “seem to represent defeat; but they are truthful, because it was through many such scenes that the Union cause became victorious” — a visual representation of the modern expression “freedom is not free.”

 The tomb’s important symbolic features appear in a relatively small band circling the obelisk’s base.
 Designer Larkin Mead meant for them to work together to tell a single, grand story.
 He wrote in 1868: